Treble (association football): Women

 Ten women's clubs have won a continental treble with these stipulations, five of which are European clubs, one Asian, one African, one South American and two Oceanian club, with a total of 16 trebles across all the clubs.
 The first to do so was 1.
 FFC Frankfurt in 2002, who won the treble again in 2008.
 The only other women's club to achieve it more than once are Lyon, who has done so five times (a record for both men's and women's clubs) and Barcelona and Corinthians, who have achieved it twice each.
-Lyon are also the only women's club to win trebles in back to back years, and have completed this feat on two occasions.
+Lyon are also the only women's club to win trebles in back to back years twice.

 The lack of women's continental trebles compared to men's can largely be attributed to the absence of continental competitions for women until recently.
 The UEFA Women's Champions League did not begin until 2001, the Copa Libertadores Femenina did not begin until 2009, the AFC Women's Club Championship did not begin until 2019, the CAF Women's Champions League did not begin until 2021, the OFC Women's Champions League did not begin until 2023, and the CONCACAF W Champions Cup had its inaugural edition began only in August 2024.
 Additionally, many nations do not have a top level cup competition for women, and some do not even have a national women's football league.